Bengisunz/pj-Bengisunz/index.md

 # Progress Journal

-## Final Project
+## Final Week (Jan 10)

 [Here](files/Bengisu_Final_03.html) is the final paper.

+## Final Week (Jan 7)

-[Here](https://github.com/MEF-BDA503/pj-Bengisunz/blob/master/files/foreignstudentstr.RData) is the data set that l used in final exam.
+[Here](https://github.com/MEF-BDA503/pj-Bengisunz/blob/master/files/foreignstudentstr.RData) is the data set that l used for the third question of final exam.

 ## Week 5 (Nov 21)